cosmos/cosmos-sdk/PENDING.md

 IMPROVEMENTS
 * [baseapp] Allow any alphanumeric character in route
-* [cli] Improve error messages for all txs when the account doesn't exist
 * [tools] Remove `rm -rf vendor/` from `make get_vendor_deps`
 * [x/auth] Recover ErrorOutOfGas panic in order to set sdk.Result attributes correctly
 * [x/stake] Add revoked to human-readable validator